hachahoud/100-days-of-code/log.md

 Day 28.
 **Today's progress**: I modified the sign up info, now a user is asked a email, username and phone number.
 This was possible because I had set up a custom user before starting the project, so I could Custom my UserForm and alter the database tables.

+Day 29.
+**Today's progress**: I hadn't done much work today, except for modifying the home page so now it shows details for the booking.